 For roofs, the easiest way to prevent heat loss is through insulation of the ceiling in the loft cavity.
 It is important to put adequate insulation in the loft or ceiling and to ensure that no gaps are left, especially around hatches, electric cables and pipework.
 There is an easy test for seeing if there are any gaps or leaks – just take a look at your roof on a frosty morning and if you see any areas without frost, you know that there are some air leaks or insulation gaps as these will show up as areas without frost.
 The use of more loft insulation can reduce heat loss by reducing the movement of air upwards.
 The fibres of the insulation can also prevent the trapped air from circulating and causing convection currents.

 If you don’t already have roof or loft insulation, some energy providers and government agencies offer free roof and loft insulation so it’s worth checking with your provider whether your home qualifies as this can save you money on your heating bills.
 Any cracks or breaches in walls or ceilings or floors should also be filled to reduce heat loss.

 To reduce heat loss through windows, the installation of double / triple glazing can significantly reduce any losses.
 Generally, the gaps between the panes of glass are filled with air.
 Heat loss is reduced as air is a poor conductor of heat.
 The use of caulking materials around window and door frames can also reduce heat loss.

-Draught excluders around doors can save energy too.
-These are around £15 and take minutes to install.
-The typical air leakage from doors is 11% and whereas a gap under the door may seem insignificant, a 1/8 inch gap under a 36 inch wide exterior door will let as much cold air in your home as a 2.4 inch-diameter hole punched in the wall (source: The Washington Post).
-The installation of a draught excluder is easy and you can do it yourself, making these a great investment when reducing heat loss.
+Draught excluders around doors can reduce heat loss and save energy too.
+These cost very little and take minutes to install.
+The typical air leakage from doors is 11% and whereas a gap under the door may seem insignificant, a 1/8-inch gap under a 36-inch-wide exterior door will let as much cold air in your home as a 2.4 inch-diameter hole punched in the wall.